knobs-dials/duppy/README.md

 duppy
 ================

+Duplicate file detection.

-Duplicate file detection by incrementally checking blocks of content, and only within file sets with the same size.
+Only checks within file sets with the same size, because that can exclude a bunch of files up front.

-If you have a lot of largeish mostly-unique files, we avoid reading most data. ...though still seek a bunch, which is why on smaller files we don't save much, particularly on platter derives as that becomes seek-bound.

-Motivated by the observation that duplicate detection is largely IO-bound, and that unique files are usually unique in the first few dozen KB.
+For such same-sized sets we need to check, reads moderate-sized blocks of content at a time, because many unique files are unique in the first few dozen kilobytes, so when you have a set of largeish, mostly-unique files, we can avoid reading most contents.

+That said, in some cases, e.g. a large set of small files, we save no time or IO because (particularly on platter drives) we just become seek-bound instead of read-bound.
+Might even be slightly worse.
+On SSD seeks are cheap so this is still better.

+<<<<<<< HEAD

 Options
 ===